fermat01/Building-streaming-ETL-Data-pipeline/README.md

 </ol>

 ## 4. Spark application
-Before submitting spark applcation, it is important to understant how spark communicate with apache kafka and Minio container based object storage when using docker. here we need to check minio container log to get right API url for spark application.
+Before submitting spark applcation, it is important to understant how spark communicate with apache kafka and Minio container based object storage when using docker.
 Make sure to verify the broker ports and hostnames.
 Required jar files must be downloaded.
 <ol>
-  <li> Change the Minio right $\color{orange}{API-URL}$ after checking minio docker container with yours.
+  <li> Make sure Minio has a right API URL $\color{orange}{http://minio:9000}$ after to cummunicate with spark
   <br><br>
     <img src="images/spark_session.png" >
 </li>